Correlation vs. Causation: What’s the Difference?

 The concept of correlation versus causation strives to determine if two events are simply related to each other or if one caused the other to happen.
 Correlation versus causation is an important consideration since the presence of a correlation between two variables doesn’t mean one causes the other.
 When a clear relationship exists between variables, it can be easy to say that a cause-and-effect relationship is present.

-The problem with making this observation is that you may fail to consider other factors or variables that could cause the correlation.
+This type of observation, though, may prevent you from considering other factors or variables that could cause the correlation.
 The correlation you are observing may be causation, as both can be true, but correlation alone isn’t enough to declare causation.

 What is correlation?